lauraengstrand-optimizely/laura-readme/README.md

 __What is this?__
 This document is a work in progress.
 It is meant to help us work together better by setting expectations about what you can depend on from me as your coworker.
 I will update it on an as needed basis and would greatly appreciate your feedback.
-This document is NOT project plans or roadmap for MLP or Analytics .
+This document is NOT project plans or roadmap for any team or individual.

 __DISCLAIMER:__ This document applies to me and only me; in no way should it be considered to apply to another manager or team.